-The thracians scirmians built the fortress.
+The Thracians Scirmians built the fort.
 They were a tribe dealing with mining.
-They built also and the sanctuary Beglik- Tash.
+They also built and the sanctuary Beglik – Tash.

 The total area occupied by the ancient city is 30 acres, surrounded by a fortress.
-Taking into account the features of the region: the high hill on which the fortress is located, the proximity of the Ropotamo River and the port of Cape “Maslen Nos” – the city was located in an excellent strategic location.
+Taking into account the features of the region: the high hill where the location of the fort is, the proximity of the Ropotamo River and the port of Cape “Maslen Nos” – the place was strategic.

 Reaching the northeastern part of the peak you can see a beautiful view.
 Can be observed Arkutino marsh and the main asphalt road connecting Sozopol and Primorsko.

-From here to the Lion’s Head the distance is 300 meters in the southwest direction, but unfortunately the paths that reach the Lion’s Head are not allowed for passing.
-The red markings on the trees have been laid by amateur mountaineers but not by the staff of the Regional Inspectorate of Environment and Water – Bourgas – the white-blue marking is missing.
+From here to the Lion’s Head, the distance is 300 meters in the southwest direction, but unfortunately, the paths that reach the Lion’s Head are not allowed for passing.
+The red markings on the trees have been laid by amateur mountaineers but not by the staff of the Regional Inspectorate of Environment and Water – Bourgas – the white-blue signing is missing.
 The transition is accompanied by many difficulties – going through very tall shrubs and climbing megalithic blocks.
-Although many researchers and photographers reached Lion’s Head over the years (many pictures can be found on the Internet), according to the order of Ropotamo Reserve, this is a violation that is subject to monetary sanctions!
+Although many researchers and photographers reached Lion’s Head over the years (there are many pictures on the Internet), according to the order of Ropotamo Reserve, this is a violation that is subject to monetary sanctions!

 Continue the walk

-When you come back to the asphalt road, we recommend using some of the following paths in the Reserve:
+When you come back to the asphalt road, we recommend using some of the following paths in the Reserve and its surrounding.

-- A path to the thracian cliffs – sanctuary Beglik Tash, which is also the closest place.
-It is a starting point for hiking trails to other historical sites and scenic landscapes – Bay “St. Paraskeva” , Cape “Maslen nos”.
+- A way to the –Ancient Thracian sanctuary Beglik Tash, which is also the closest place.
+It is a starting point for hiking trails to other historical sites and scenic landscapes – Bay “St. Paraskeva”, Cape “Maslen nos”.